ntrappe/cse110-w21-group33/admin/exercises/exercise1.md

 6. Did you feel like you often skipped a break?
 7. Did you often extend your break into a longer one?
 8. Would you use this technique again?
+9. What are 3 pros?
+10. What are 3 cons?